 First, you can find users similar to any visitor to your website.
 If you don’t get much traffic, this will allow you to target relevant users while expanding the net from what was otherwise a very small group of people.

 Second, you can find users similar to those who visited a specific page of your site.
 You could use the success page following a conversion, for example, as your basis for a Lookalike Audience.
 So Facebook would then find users similar to those who bought a particular product (though that will come up again shortly).

 Finally, you can find users similar to those who visited a specific section of your site.
 For this to work, the URL structure needs to include that category within it — or visitors need to be guided to specific landing pages when looking for product types.

 An example would be visitors to a retail website that sells men’s and women’s clothing, shoes, hats and bags.
-It’s important that Website Custom Audiences be created for visitors to each individual section so that they — or their Lookalikes — can be targeted on Facebook.
+It’s important that A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. be created for visitors to each individual section so that they — or their Lookalikes — can be targeted on Facebook.

 Lookalikes for Conversion Pixels

 Facebook now also allows advertisers to generate Lookalike Audiences for a specific Conversion Pixel.
 This would allow marketers to target users similar to those who converted (sale, registration, lead, etc.).

 Keep in mind that this can essentially be done via WCA Lookalike Audiences, too.
 There has actually been talk of merging conversion pixels and Website Custom Audiences, and here is an example of why that may be necessary.

 Regardless, a dynamic way to target Facebook users similar to those who have bought from us is an important development.
 While you could target a Lookalike Audience based on email addresses of customers in the past, that email list was not dynamic.

 Quite possibly the most interesting development of all.
 Advertisers can now generate a Lookalike Audience of pages within their control so that they can target users similar to their own fans.